Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-gateway-api.md

 ---

 {% if_version gte: 2.6.x %}
+{:.note}
-This guide is considered `beta` maturity: it is not intended for use in production systems.
+> This guide is considered `beta` maturity.
+It is not intended for use in production systems.
 {% endif_version %}
 {% if_version lte: 2.5.x %}
+{:.note}
-This guide is considered `alpha` maturity: it is not intended for use in production systems.
+> This guide is considered `alpha` maturity.
+It is not intended for use in production systems.
 {% endif_version %}

 [Gateway API](https://gateway-api.sigs.k8s.io/) is a set of resources for